Germany opens programme for climate overhaul of heavy industry

 The companies are expected to pay the money back once those new production processes become cheaper to operate and more competitive on the open market.

-Germany's Economy Ministry announced the first round of bids for the contracts, worth €4 billion and carrying terms of up to 15 years, on Tuesday.
+Germany's Economy Ministry announced the first round of bids for the contracts, worth €4 billion ($4.36 million) and carrying terms of up to 15 years, on Tuesday.

+Vice Chancellor Robert Habeck said the state aid would help insure companies against price fluctuations for alternative fuels like hydrogen, which may be initially expensive.

+Habeck said that more climate-friendly technologies are becoming cheaper and cheaper, and he expects progress to take off rapidly once new technologies are adapted.

 The programme is part of a broader effort by Germany to shift to a more climate-friendly economy without undermining the global competitiveness of the country's large industrial manufacturing sector.